iifl-logo

 2. As required by sub-section (3) of section 30 of the Banking Regulation Act, 1949, we report that:

-(c) The key operations and functions of the Bank are administered, managed and controlled by regional offices and Head Office through centralised systems and processes with automation of critical applications integrated to the software of Core Banking System, and therefore the audit was also carried out centrally based on review of such centralised systems and processes with automation of major business processes, critical applications by review of the relevant records, documents and data required for the purposes of our audit available centrally through such applications/platform.
-Further, we visited 41 major branches to examine the operations and functioning of the branch and review the records/registers/documents maintained at such branches as part of our audit processes and procedures.
+(c) The key operations and functions of the Bank are administered, managed and controlled by regional offices and Head Office through centralised systems and processes with automation of critical applications integrated to core banking solution, and therefore the audit was also carried out centrally based on review of such centralised systems and processes with automation of major business processes, critical applications by review of the relevant records, documents and data required for the purposes of our audit available centrally through such applications/platform.
+Further, we visited 52 major branches, including central processing units, to examine the operations and functioning of the branch and review the records/registers/ documents maintained at such branches as part of our audit processes and procedures.

 3. Further, as required by section 143(3) of the Act, we report that: